DrunkCat69/DrunkCat69.github.io/index.md

 I am a master student major in **Data Science** at the University of Sydney (USYD).
 I obtained a Graduate Diploma in Economics from East China Normal University (ECNU) in 2020.
 In 2022, I completed my Bachelor's degree in Accounting at La Trobe University.

-I am now looking for job opportunity related to data analyst or MLE, if you are interested in any aspect of me, I would love to chat and collaborate, please email me at - huijialu0526@gmail.com.
+I am currently working at Shanghai Kaiquan Pump Co Ltd as a financial analyst.
+However, I am open to better opportunities.
+If you are interested in any aspect of my profile, I would love to chat and collaborate.
+Please feel free to email me at huijialu0526@gmail.com.

 <br>